yevdyko/pointofsale/README.md

 # Point of Sale

-Interface for a point of sale system adapted for use with iPad.
+User Interface for a Point of Sale System adapted for use with iPad.

+## Technologies used

+- HTML5, CSS3
+- Preprocessor SASS
+- Task automation with Gulp

+## Tools used

+- Balsamiq for creating mockups
+- Trello for project management

 ## Requirements

 - Bootstrap 3.3.7
 - jQuery 3.1.0

 ## Prerequisites